What Is a Food Broker and How Can They Benefit Your Business?

 If you work in the food industry (and especially if you work in food retail), you've likely been recommended to hire a food broker at one point or another.
 If you find that you're asking yourself, "What is a food broker?" you've come to the right place.
 Even if you're familiar with the concept of food brokerage, you may not know what food brokers do.

-The job of a food broker is to sell your food product.
-They do this by getting your product in any store that sells food, whether that be your local co-op or a popular convenience store.
+A Food Broker is given the complex assignment of selling your food product.
+They achieve this through negotiation in order to stock your product in any store that sells food, whether that be your local co-op or a popular convenience store.

 Retail food brokers negotiate the price of your product and build relationships with buyers.
 This way, you don't have to spend time marketing your food product and you can instead focus on the manufacturing side of the operation.